nab622/nabFontsLib/Readme.txt

-To integrate this library into a web page, add both nabLib.js and nabFonts.js to your HTML page header. (nabLib.js MUST be included BEFORE nabFonts.js)
+To integrate this library into a web page, add both nabLib.js and nabFonts.js to your page header. (nabLib.js MUST be included BEFORE nabFonts.js)
 If you are changing the path of the fonts, you will need to change the variable:
 	"customFontPath"

 nabFonts.js will parse the fonts immediately upon it's inclusion on the web page, so MAKE SURE you change "customFontPath" in JavaScript BEFORE nabFonts.js is added.
 In this configuration, when the web page is loaded, nabFonts.js will automatically declare every font in the page header every time your web page is loaded.

-Then, to use a font, all you have to do is use the CSS font-family property to reference it by name.
+Finally, to use a font, all you have to do is use the CSS font-family property to reference it by name:
+	"font-family: <font name here>"
+If the font name has one or more spaces in it, make sure you put it in quotes.